 Health centres are particularly badly affected.
-Civilians are dying unnecessarily or becoming disabled because hospitals have been destroyed and only 30 per cent of essential drugs and medical supplies are reaching the country.
+Civilians are dying unnecessarily or becoming disabled because hospitals have been destroyed and less than 30 per cent of essential drugs and medical supplies are reaching the country.
 Now, medical staff are pushed to the limit caring for people caught up in the cholera outbreak.

 For the future

 Our Red Cross partners have worked in Yemen since 1962.
 They have been able to provide life-saving relief aid even in the midst of the conflict.

 Work to provide relief supplies, support medical facilities and rebuild the country’s infrastructure will continue as long as it is needed.